Mayank-Prakash-Sharma18/math-english/content/higher-maths/statistics/measures-of-central-tendency.md

 Harmonic mean is the reciprocal of the Arithmetic mean of the reciprocals of given numbers.

-To find the geometric mean of n numbers, $x_1, x_2, x_3, ..... , x_n$, we can use the following formula:
+To find the harmonic mean of n numbers, $x_1, x_2, x_3, ..... , x_n$, we can use the following formula:

 Harmonic Mean = $\frac{n}{\frac{1}{x_1} + \frac{1}{x_2} + \frac{1}{x_3} + ... + \frac{1}{x_n}}$